dunan387-gif/Habitsync/PLAY_STORE_ASSETS.md

 • Offline functionality
 • Cloud backup and restore

-Start your journey to better habits today with HabitSync Productivity!
+Start your journey to better habits today with HabitSncer Productivity!

 Free to start with premium features available.
 ```